mrmckeb/typescript-plugin-css-modules/README.md

 ## Troubleshooting

-If you're having issues with this extension, you can view the TypeScript Server Log in VSCode by entering `Typescript: Open TS Server log` in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+For troubleshooting and debugging, you can view the TypeScript Server Log in Visual Studio Code by entering `Typescript: Open TS Server log` in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).

-If that doesn't work, or you're not using VSCode, you can set the [TSS_LOG environment variable](https://github.com/Microsoft/TypeScript/wiki/Standalone-Server-%28tsserver%29#logging).
+If you're not using Visual Studio Code or are having trouble with the above method, you can set the [`TSS_LOG` environment variable](https://github.com/Microsoft/TypeScript/wiki/Standalone-Server-%28tsserver%29#logging).

-You can also include this with any issues you file on this project.
+You can include these logs with any issues you open for this project.

+## About this project

+This project was inspired by a Create React App [issue](https://github.com/facebook/create-react-app/issues/5677) and built on prior work from [`css-module-types`](https://github.com/timothykang/css-module-types).